swo/16s-book/manuscript/sec03.md

 These steps take the raw data and turn it into biologically relevant stuff.
 There is some freedom about the order in which they can be done.

 - *Removing* (or "trimming") *primers*.
 The primers are a man-made thing.
 If there was a mismatch between the primer and the DNA of interest, you'll only see the primer.
-We therefore chop it off.
+In this sense, the primer sequence masks the true biological content of the DNA of interest.
+Removing the primers is conservative in the sense that you won't come to any false conclusions about the content of the DNA of interest, but the cost is that, for the most part, the primer sequences matched the biological DNA pretty well.
+Regardless of the tradeoff, common practice is to cut off the primers.
 - *Quality filter* (or "trim") reads.
 For every nucleotide in every read, the sequencer gives some indication of its assuredness that that base is in fact the base the sequencer reported.
 This assuredness is called *quality*: if a base has high quality,